vickaita/spaghettipizza/README.md

         - could limit number of noodles to counteract this ...
       - still have to rasterize it to share on social networks?
 - more toppings!!
-- smooth noodles
+- smooth noodles using curves and less points
-- Migrate deployment to the Rakefile
+- ?
+Migrate deployment to the Rakefile
+    - need to use a common format for sharing credentials and configuration between clojure and ruby for this.
+Investigate Ruby edn readers